amstalks/simpleGo.js/README.md

 ---

 ## License
-This work is licensed under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-nc-sa/4.0/).
+This work is licensed under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International](/LICENSE).